Brexit: What are the risks of groupthink sinking your business?

 - Ensuring the United Kingdom remains the best place for science and innovation.

-There is little consensus over what the final outcome of the negotiations will be and this is creating a lot of uncertainty for British businesses as they attempt to strategise for the coming years.
-Much of the commentary surrounding the forthcoming negotiations has centred around biases which we would associate with “Leave” and “Remain” advocates in the run-up to the referendum last year.
+The negotiations to date have been difficult, and there is little consensus as to what the final outcome will be.
+This is creating a lot of uncertainty for British businesses as they attempt to strategise for the coming years.
+Much of the commentary surrounding the forthcoming negotiations has centred around biases which we would associate with “Leave” and “Remain” advocates in the run-up to the referendum two years ago.

 Both the Leave and Remain sides made assumptions as to what would happen should the UK withdraw from the European market.
 Many of these assumptions were viewed from either a wholly positive or wholly negative perspective.

-Many of these assumptions continue to dominate the commentary surrounding Brexit and, as the negotiations begin, there is a risk that some of these assumptions will lead to cases of groupthink amongst the various negotiating parties and this could potentially trickle down to British businesses.
+Many of these assumptions continue to dominate the commentary surrounding Brexit and, as the negotiations continue, there are clear signs that some of these assumptions are leading to cases of groupthink amongst the various negotiating parties.
+This, in turn, has the potential to trickle down to British businesses and their management teams

 What is groupthink?